 Check your server versions before starting.
 This supports Exchange Server 2010, running on Windows Server 2012 or newer.
 It also requires .NET Framework 3.5 and ASP.NET 3.5.

 If you are running Exchange 2013 or later, see the Exchange Server 2013 and later Instructions.

 This application communicates with Duo's service on TCP port 443.
 Firewall configurations that restrict outbound access to Duo's service with rules using destination IP addresses or IP address ranges aren't recommended, since these may change over time to maintain our service's high availability.
 If your organization requires IP-based rules, please review this Duo KB article.

-Make sure you have installed .NET Framework 3.5.
+Make sure you have installed .NET Framework 3.5 and 4.5.
 You can do this, for example, by running the following PowerShell commands:

-Also make sure you have installed ASP.NET 3.5 support for IIS and HTTP Activation.
+Also make sure you have installed ASP.NET 3.5 and 4.5 support for IIS and HTTP Activation.
 The PowerShell commands for this are:

 Ensure that the IIS Management Scripts and Tools feature is turned on as well.
 PowerShell example: